Frequently Asked Questions about John Monash Science School (JMSS).

 What student years and levels do you cater for?

 JMSS is a co-educational school for Years 10, 11 and 12.
+Applications are open to students currently studying Years 9 and 10.
+Applications close in May for the following year.

 How and when can I join JMSS?